v0.0.1-alpha

 make test Run all service tests in Docker

-make logs svc=catalog-service Tail logs for a specific service
+make logs svc=inventory-service Tail logs for a specific service

 Profiles